-I remember watching this on VHS rental a number of years ago and deciding it was one of the more disturbing serial killer movies I’d seen.
-Of course over the years it’s shock value will have diluted.
+I saw this notorious drama on a heavily censored VHS rental years ago and decided it was one of the more disturbing serial killer movies I’d seen.
+Of course over the years it’s shock value has diluted.
 These days the boundaries of what is allowed to be seen on screen has been pushed to a much harder degree than what would have been banned back in the eighties.
-Henry was censored heavily back in the day and now we have a fully uncut version hitting Blu-ray for the first time.
+That being said, this movie still has the power to disturb.

 Michael Rooker (Guardians of the Galaxy, The Walking Dead) plays sociopath and killer Henry – loosely based on real-life serial killer Henry Lee Lucas who kills at random and without motive, drifting from town to town.
 After befriending Otis (Tom Towles) and moving into his run-down apartment they are soon joined by Otis’ younger sister Becky and their simple dynamic is complicated once Henry begins involving Otis in his murderous ‘hobby’.

-Directed my John McNaughton (Wild Things, Candyman) with a cold, semi-documentary style this is a movie that doesn’t offer explanation or back story but simply explores a week in the life of a killer.
-Rooker is unnervingly convincing, aided well by his co-stars and McNaughton’s ominous tone.
+Directed my John McNaughton (Wild Things) with a cold, semi-documentary style this is a movie that doesn’t offer explanation or back story but simply explores a week in the life of a killer.
+Rooker is unnervingly convincing, aided well by his co-stars and McNaughton’s ominous, matter-of-fact tone.
 It doesn’t offer answers and is all that more powerful for it, offering some still-to-this-day shocking scenes (the home invasion).
-The acting isn’t Silence of the Lambs Oscar stuff by a long stretch and some scenes are incredibly amateurish, not helped by a low budget and filmed-on-the-fly locations.
-Yet it still manages to pack a punch all these years later, so fans of this type of stuff need to get on this one asap.
+The acting isn’t Silence of the Lambs Oscar stuff by a long stretch and some scenes are quite amateurish, not helped by a low budget and filmed-on-the-fly locations.
+Yet it manages to pack a punch even all these years later.

 The first movie was my favourite of 2014, so the prospect of a sequel was very exciting.
 This time around we find the unorthodox gang of heroes causing strife with a race of beings after Rocket the Raccoon (voiced by Bradley Cooper) gets a little light-fingered with some batteries.
 However following a space battle that could cause the guardian’s lives to end abruptly, a mysterious stranger saves the day.
 Turns out Star Lord (Chris Pratt) has a Dad who just so happens to be a pretty powerful guy himself, played with charismatic flair by the ever dependable Kurt Russell.